yangjingxin123456/yangjingxin123456.github.io/_pages/about.md

 ### **The University of Hong Kong**
-*AI + Metaverse Value Creator Program* (June 2023 – July 2023)
+*Summer Research Programme 2023 in Computational Social Science* (June 2023 – September 2023)
 **Hong Kong, China**
-- Achieved Grade A.
+- **Achievements**:
-- Explored AI applications in immersive metaverse environments, integrating technical and entrepreneurial insights.
+  - Participated in a summer research program focusing on computational social science methodologies.
+  - Conducted interdisciplinary research integrating machine learning and social network analysis.
+  - Awarded a scholarship of 10,000 RMB for academic excellence.

 Projects